shfischer/GA_MSE_PA/readme.md

     elements of the rfb-rule into the optimisation
   - `all_stocks_PA_multiplier_stats.csv`: optimisation towards the PA
     with only the multiplier of the rfb-rule for all stocks
-  - `all_stocks_PA_stats.csv`: optimisation with all rfb-rule parameters and all stocks
+  - `all_stocks_GA_optimised_stats.csv`: combined optimisation results
+    of the rfb-rule for the PA and MSY fitness functions
+  - `PA_summary_table_parameters.csv`: optimised rfb-rule
+    parameterisations

 ## R, R packages and version info